CloudSnorkel/cdk-github-runners/TESTING.md

 * Retries
   * Confirm runner errors are retried
   * Confirm failed runner doesn't stay registered in GitHub
+* Stolen runner detection
+  * Confirm a new runner is created when an unknown job is assigned to one of our runners

-The last two scenarios can be tested with the following test cases:
+The two retries scenarios can be tested with the following test cases:

 * Start step function without a job actually pending (e.g. by duplicating input from a previous job, or cancelling a job before a runner picks it up)
    * The step function should be aborted as an idle runner